 We can now generalize the notion of perfect foresight to firms subject to default risk.
 Recall that the perfect-foresight price is the ex-post present value of all future cash flows, i.e., the hypothetical price that would prevail if all market participants had perfect knowledge of future events.
-The previous approach of the equity-credit elasticity leads to the following extension.5
+The previous approach of the equity-credit elasticity leads to the following extension.

 Definition 1.
-The default-risk augmented perfect-foresight price p_t^ is the (log) stock price that would prevail if equity investors had perfect knowledge of (i) future dividends, (ii) future changes in the firm's default intensity (which we assume can be proxied by changes in the CDS par spread), and (iii) future equity-credit elasticities of the firm.6 which says that the actual stock price p_t is an optimal predictor of the ex-post rational price p_t^ .
+The default-risk augmented perfect-foresight price $p_t^$ is the (log) stock price that would prevail if equity investors had perfect knowledge of (i) future dividends, (ii) future changes in the firm's default intensity (which we assume can be provided by changes in the CDS par spread), and (iii) future equity-credit elasticities of the firm.

 Perfect foresight constrains investors to agree on equilibrium prices conditional on future realized states of nature.
-Let I_t denote the public information set at a given point in time.
-As no information in I_t other than the market price p_t can improve the forecast of p_t^ , we have:
+Let $I_t$ denote the public information set at a given point in time.
+As no information in $I_t$ other than the market price $p_t$ can improve the forecast of $p_t^$ , we have: